evansandoval/gaia/README.md

-Gaia is an ethical stock tracker.
-The trade and welcome page work best for desktop, but the about page was made to be responsive on mobile as well.
+Gaia is an ethical stock tracker named after the Greek goddess of the earth.
+The trade and welcome page work best on desktop, but the about page was made to be responsive on mobile as well.
-A functional demo of the project can be found on https://gaiatrader.herokuapp.com/

-*Note - the ESG API only supports 50 calls per day for free, so it may start getting glitchy past that.

 Some things we've learned and implemented for this project are:
-   - Responsive Web Design with HTML/CSS
+   - Responsive Web Design with HTML/CSS and JavaScript
-   - Data representation with chart.js
+   - Data representation with Chart.js
    - API calls with jQuery
-   - API Proxy server with node.js, enabling caching and ratelimiting
+   - API Proxy server with node.js for security, caching and ratelimiting

+A functional demo of the project can be found at the link below https://gaiatrader.herokuapp.com/

+*Note - the ESG API only supports 50 calls per day for free, so it may start getting glitchy past that.

 Thank you for looking at our project!